A posteriori certification of PDE approximations with particular application to neural networks: Numerical experiments

-As mentioned already above, possible scenarios of problems solved with NNs include parametric PDEs (PPDEs) and/or PDEs on (spatial) domains with complicated geometries.
-This also guides our numerical experiments.
+As mentioned in the beginning of this section, possible scenarios of problems solved with NNs include parametric PDEs (PPDEs) and/or PDEs on (spatial) domains with complicated geometries.
+This also guides our following numerical experiments.
 Denoting by $\mathcal{P}\subset\mathbb{R}^P$, $P\in\mathbb{N}$, a compact parameter set, we denote by $u^\delta_\mu$ the high-fidelity (but expensive) numerical solution of the PPDE (e.g.\ by finite elements).
-Then, we trained a NN $\Phi^\theta(\cdot;\mu)$ to approximate the solution maps $\mu \mapsto u_\mu$, where $u_\mu$ is the exact (classical, i.e., pointwise) solution\footnote{Existence and uniqueness of such a solution is \emph{not} clear!} of the PPDE on the domain $\Omega$.
+Then, we trained a NN $\reviewmath{u^\theta}(\cdot;\mu)$ to approximate the solution maps $\mu \mapsto u_\mu$, where $u_\mu$ is the exact (classical, i.e., pointwise) solution\footnote{Existence and uniqueness of such solutions are assumed under suitable assumptions.} of the PPDE on the domain $\Omega$.
 For our experiments, we trained the NN using the mean-square loss function

 where we used finite training data sets $\mathcal{S}_\mathcal{P} \subset \mathcal{P}$ for the parameter and $\mathcal{S}_\Omega \subset \Omega$ for the physical variable (which could also be space and time for parabolic problems).
-However, we stress once more the fact that our subsequent error estimation is independent on the specific loss function and training process.
 Although our numerical tests use neural networks trained against FE solutions, the proposed certification framework is designed to operate independently of the specific loss and training method — and thus applies equally to, e.g., classical PINNs, variational NNs, and data-driven surrogates.
+The following experiments should investigate the quantitative behaviour of the error bounds and we have not focused on extensive hyperparameter optimization, i.e. the error of the neural network approximation is not of particular importance here.